Adult & Juvenile Justice System Reforms in Texas

 - 2011-2012 – Sunset Review of Criminal Justice Agencies: Sunset Advisory Commission reviews Texas Department of Criminal Justice, Community Justice Assistance Division, Parole Board, and other agencies.
 Advocates call for major improvements in all areas.

-- 2003-2015 – Smart-on-Crime Policy Passage & Implementation: 120 new crime-reduction strategies positively change course of criminal justice and reentry systems, resulting in taxpayer savings and falling crime rates in Texas.
-Texas is seeing safe reductions in incarceration levels at state and county levels, investments in treatment and diversion programs, progressive sanctions for drug offenses, fewer probation and parole revocations, reductions in penalties across property offenses, greater emphasis on indigent defense delivery and prevention of wrongful convictions, higher parole approval rates, and historic advances in reentry that help people avoid further system involvement.
+- 2003-2017 – Smart-on-Crime Policy Passage & Implementation: 130 new crime-reduction strategies positively impact criminal justice system, resulting in taxpayer savings and falling crime rates in Texas.
+Texas is seeing safe reductions in incarceration levels at state and county levels, investments in treatment and diversion programs, progressive sanctions for drug offenses, increased reliance on risk assessments to inform probation conditions, reductions in penalties across property offenses, greater emphasis on indigent defense delivery and prevention of wrongful convictions, higher parole approval rates, and reentry measures that help people avoid further system involvement.

 - 2013 – Facility Closure Approved: State officials approve closure of two private facilities, reflecting continued shift in attitude among Texas leadership, amidst falling crime rates and better evidence of alternatives.